 5. Durable and affordable

-We only use solar products that are able to function permanently in the adverse circumstances of rural areas in terms of quality and durability.
+We only use solar products that are able to function permanently in terms of quality and durability in the adverse circumstances of rural areas.
 The goal is not to be cheap, but to make good quality affordable.
 To this end, we use our own microfinance, which enables even the poorest people to purchase good solar products.
 Poor people cannot afford cheap products.

 6. Do not give away, but finance

 The principle of our “Revolving Fund” for financing solar systems is simple: If you want to use solar energy, you will receive a solar system.
 With the money spent monthly on energy demand (kerosene / diesel), the purchase cost of the solar system can be repaid in instalments.
 The rates flow into the Revolving Fund over a period of several years and are available for financing new solar installations.

-Solar technology creates jobs in many ways: in production, installation, maintenance, customer service or even in management and microfinance.
-In addition, solar technology in rural regions enables numerous new, solar-related income opportunities.
+Solar technology creates jobs in a variety of ways: in production, installation, maintenance, customer service or even in management and microfinance.
+In addition, solar technology in rural areas offers numerous new, solar-related income opportunities.

 In our national foundations as well as the partner companies, only local employees are employed on the management positions.
 Foreign employees are welcome as consultants, supervisors, coaches or trainers, but only for a limited period of time.

 9. Holistic approach

 No development is one-dimensional.
 Therefore, we do not focus on a single aspect, but bundle the variety of tasks (training, financing, production, installation, customer service, etc.) in an overall strategy.
 In this way, we ensure that not only isolated individual projects are realized, but that an overall development is made possible.

 10. Social and financial sustainability

 Neither for-profit nor purely non-profit work can ensure complete sustainability on its own.
 For-profit companies often fail to ensure social sustainability, and non-profit organisations lack financial sustainability.
-Our work is therefore dual and consists of companies and aid organisations alike.
+Our work is therefore dual and consists of both companies and aid organisations.